PietroAndrei/Spatial-analysis-tools/README.md

 # Spatial-analysis-tools
-Software and methodologies for spatial omics analysis
+List of recent software and/or methodologies for spatial omics analysis

 ## Co-localization analysis
 - PANORAMIC [https://doi.org/10.1093/bioinformatics/btag546]